Instructional materials for online courses

-Lectures that resemble traditional instruction are acceptable in the online classroom; however, the instructor should ensure that they serve a unique purpose among the other types of instructional materials.
+Lectures resembling traditional instruction are acceptable in the online classroom; however, the instructor should ensure that they serve a unique purpose among the other instructional materials.
 Lectures, whether they are video- or text-based, should not be so lengthy as to monopolize the learner’s time spent in the online classroom, and they should complement the other instructional materials.
-In fact, instructors are advised to “chunk” or organize shorter segments of lecture material logically throughout the course.
+Instructors are advised to “chunk” or organize shorter segments of lecture material logically throughout the course.

 - Consider the appropriate scope and coverage of the content to convey; exclude irrelevant or unnecessary information.